-The first example is the deliberate narrative structure of the About page which applies Aristotle’s simplified 3 Act Structure as demarcated in the subheaders, and also the use of Tzvetan Todorov’s theory as interpreted by L. Cohen that a good narrative should have 1.
+The first example demonstrated here is the deliberate narrative structure of the About page, which applies Aristotle’s simplified 3 Act Structure as demarcated in the subheaders, and also the use of Tzvetan Todorov’s theory as interpreted by L. Cohen – that a good narrative should have 1.
 Equilibrium 2.
 Disruption 3.
 Recognition/facing the problem 4.
 Repair 5.
 New equilibrium.
 Ceteris paribus, applying these narrative theories is likely to yield better reception to most raw information.

 The name “Ianimator” is a natural combination of “Ian” and “animation”, the chosen genre.
 It also sounds like “Terminator”.
 Hence a font choice resembling the Terminator movie poster could hint at this intellectual connection.

 However, it does nothing to identify my primary mission of social entrepreneurship for special needs awareness, and what we do.
 Hence, the tagline is a necessary extension in this case, to add context and set an expectation.

 Signifiers Of Genre: Image & Colours

 The original key visual header image was created to support the featured article on my Sheepwallker game, designed to engage the conversation of autism awareness.
 However, upon reflection, the colours did not adequately reflect the genre of cartoons, animation or entrepreneurship, nor were they distinctive in any way to create a strong brand.
 Even with a bee-sheep hybrid photoshopped in front of a live-audience in 15 minutes 🙂